 It’s time to find out whether or not your property is in a high-risk flood zone.
 For some, this will come as a shock.

 Visit the FEMA website or alternatively click here, entering your address to gain access to the most relevant flood map in your local area.
 If your property is not on the map (perhaps it’s a new build), then look around the general area for a rough idea.

-You can also use another website called National Flood Services, you can access this by clicking here.
+You can also use another website called National Flood Services.
 Similarly, enter your address and you will gain access to a floodplain map.
 If your property is within a flood zone, you can quickly receive an estimate quote for flood insurance.
 This is essential research many miss when looking for a new home - don’t be caught out.

 If you already live in the property, or the quote you received is a little out of budget, it’s worth doing some further research.
 A few phone calls and Google searches will greater determine the average price of flood insurance for the property, helping you make an informed decision on whether or not you need flood insurance.